Wellington railway station: Filming location

 Wellington railway station featured prominently in the 1981 film Goodbye Pork Pie, in which the protagonists drive a Mini through the station concourse in order to escape pursuing police officers.

 The station was used in a 2009 TV advert in the United Kingdom for train ticketing company TheTrainLine, where a large flock of sheep use the facilities.

 In May 2014, the station foyer was used by celebrity chef Nigella Lawson to film a commercial for Whittaker's a local chocolate manufacturing firm.

 Airspace development

 In 1972, NZR proposed developing the airspace above the station's platforms.
-The proposed development included four buildings built north of the current station over the platforms and part of the marshaling yards.
+The proposed development included four buildings built north of the current station over the platforms and part of the marshalling yards.
 The development would include a 200-bed hotel, tavern, car-parking, shopping facilities and a revolving restaurant.
 NZR made an application to Wellington City Council for consent to begin the project in 1977.
-The plan was revised in 1986 in a joint-venture between Mainzeal and the Railways Corporation under the "Gateway Development."
+The plan was revised in 1986 in a joint venture between Mainzeal and the Railways Corporation under the "Gateway Development."
 The development included seven tower blocks, a hotel, retail and recreational facilities.